 “Also, content that uses some of the Techniques does not necessarily meet all WCAG success criteria.”

 Up to this point, I have discussed only the considerations that make it possible for people with disabilities to access your website.
-I have yet to describe any of the eight components that affect user experience once the accessing begins.
-It is the combination of accessibility and user experience which provide you the means to measure success in honoring and obeying WCAG.
+I have yet to describe any of the eight components that affect user experience.
+It is the combination of accessibility and user experience.
+These provide you the means to measure success in honoring and obeying WCAG.

 The eight components of user experience are these: